-Recently, something hurt me so badly I lost sleep over several nights.
-Technically, it had nothing to do with me…..I was merely an onlooker.
-However, one of the perpetrators was someone who had been dear to me for many years, someone to whom I am grateful for so many things.
-But on this occasion, her behaviour was so…..well, wrong, so unnecessarily unkind…..it floored me.
+Recently, something hurt me so badly that I didn’t sleep for several nights.
+Technically, it had nothing to do with me… I was merely an onlooker.
+However, one of the perpetrators was someone who had been dear to me for many years, someone to whom I am grateful for so many things; but on this occasion, her behaviour was so… well, wrong, so unnecessarily unreasonable, it floored me.
 I could not reconcile the person I thought I knew with the person who was responsible for such blinkered, destructive behaviour.
-And it made me angry with her, and her co-conspirator, to the point I wanted to exact revenge.
-And now you know why I found it hard to sleep.
-That kind of energy is a killer.
-How can we sleep with such pain and rage in our heart and mind?
-I knew it was wrong.
-Regardless of the ‘crime’, this kind of mindset can never, ever create anything other than ‘bad juju’ (as my eldest daughter calls it).
+And it made me angry with her, and her co-conspirator, to the point I wanted to exact revenge; and now you know why I found it almost impossible to sleep: that kind of emotional energy is a killer.
+How can we sleep, with such pain and rage in our heart and mind?
+I knew that it was wrong, and that, regardless of the ‘crime’, this kind of mindset can never, ever create anything other than ‘bad juju’ (as my eldest daughter calls it).

 Why?
-Because she was receiving something she desperately wanted, from the wrong source (in my opinion), and she was not about to cut off the supply, for anyone or anything.
+Because she was receiving something she (unconsciously) desperately wanted, from an unhealthy source, and she was not about to cut off that supply for anyone or anything.
 The pain of my perceived rejection led me to obsess over it, again and again.
-I went from wanting to save her before she fell (and fall she probably will, unless certain activities change), to wanting her to wake up and smell the coffee, to wanting to see her pay the price…..and then back again.
+I went from wanting to save her before she fell (and fall she probably will, unless certain activities change), to wanting her to wake up and smell the coffee – to wanting to see her pay the price… and then back again.
 I considered giving it one last go, and even practiced what I would say, carefully wording it so that she would not feel that she was being attacked.

 The point is, my friend is oblivious to my soul-searching, and the emotional roller coaster ride I have been on.
 It is my obsession, not hers.
-My feelings of intense rejection (“I am listening to HER now, SHE is giving me what I want emotionally, and it is her and I against you and you and you”) caused me to cause myself pain.
-I remembered a thousand and one good times, favours and laughter……..and the memories kept me hanging on.
-It would have been easier not to have them, but thank God I did.
-And thank God I will always have them, even though they now need to be put in a box labelled “Those were the times that were”.
-If I keep re – living them, I will hold on in the here and now, trapped.
-Everything has its day, and the present is all we can work with…..the present is where current reality always lies.
-I break the emotional craziness by accepting that that was then, and this is now.
-And releasing her, and me, to live within our own present.
+My own feelings of intense rejection led me to cause myself pain.
+I remembered a thousand and one good times, favours and laughter… and the memories kept me hanging on.
+It would have been easier not to have them, but thank God I did – and thank God I will always have them, even though they now need to be put in a box labelled, “those were the times that were”.
+If I keep revisiting them, I will hold on in the here and now, unnecessarily entrapping myself.
+Everything has its day, and the present is all we can work with; the present is where current reality always lies.
+I break the emotional craziness by accepting that that was then, and this is now – and releasing her, and myself, to live within our own versions of the present.